piclas-framework/piclas/docs/documentation/userguide/visu_output.md

 per area per second.

 ## Integral Variables
-This analysis measures integral values from the field- and/or particle-solver data and writes different .csv files.
+This analysis measures integral values from the field- and/or particle-solver data over time and writes different .csv files.

 ### FieldAnalyze.csv
 **WIP**